luorlandini/geonode-mapstore-client/README.md

         */
         /*
             var cfgPluginOverride is the object to extend or override the localconfig.
-            The first level keys, are the geonode sections: map_viewer / dataset_viewer / document_viewer / geostory_viewer, each section you can extend or override  override the plugin configuration
+            The first level keys, are the geonode sections: map_viewer / dataset_viewer / document_viewer / geostory_viewer, for each section, you can extend or override the plugin configuration

             in the example below, we extend the configuration of the search plugin for the maps section